openquantumhardware/qick/docs/source/firmware/generators/sg_v6.rst

 Related Documentation
 --------------------------------------------------------------------

-* :doc:`/generators` - overview of all QICK signal generator types and when to use each
+* :doc:`index` - overview of all QICK signal generator types and when to use each
 * :doc:`/tprocv2_trm` - tProcessor v2 for sequencing and triggering
-* :doc:`/firmware` - Firmware overview and channel assignments
+* :doc:`../index` - Firmware overview and channel assignments
-* :doc:`/sg_mux8`, :doc:`/sg_mixmux8` - multi-tone generators, for playing several simultaneous fixed tones instead of one arbitrary-envelope pulse
+* :doc:`sg_mux8`, :doc:`sg_mixmux8` - multi-tone generators, for playing several simultaneous fixed tones instead of one arbitrary-envelope pulse
-* :doc:`/sg_int4_v2` - a lighter single-tone arbitrary generator (see :doc:`/generators` for the tradeoffs)
+* :doc:`sg_int4_v2` - a lighter single-tone arbitrary generator (see :doc:`index` for the tradeoffs)
-* :doc:`/sg_v4` - the legacy predecessor to SG-v6
+* :doc:`sg_v4` - the legacy predecessor to SG-v6
 * `SG-v6 source code <https://github.com/openquantumhardware/qick/tree/main/firmware/ip/axis_signal_gen_v6>`_